icebreakerone/ib1-technical-docs/docs/metadata.md

 [dcterms:license](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#license)
 : The URL of a Licence.
 All use of this data source is subject to this Licence.
 Where a data source is Scheme-conforming, the URL will be registered in the Registry.

+`ib1:trustFramework`
+: The URL of the Trust Framework(s) the dataset is assured under.

+`ib1:datasetAssurance`
+: The assurance level for this dataset.

 `ib1:sensitivityClass`
 : The [data sensitivity class](glossary.md#term-Data-sensitivity-class) of this dataset.
 In the current IB1 Trust Framework this should always be one of [IB1-O](glossary.md#term-Data-sensitivity-class-open),  [IB1-SA](glossary.md#term-Data-sensitivity-class-shared-A) or [IB1-SB](glossary.md#term-Data-sensitivity-class-shared-B), no other classes are permitted.
 The value of this property also determines the level of [API](glossary.md#term-Application-programming-interface) security imposed, with [IB1-O](glossary.md#term-Data-sensitivity-class-open) datasets being open data with no additional security, and the two shared data classes mandating [FAPI](glossary.md#term-Financial-Grade-API) security using the IB1 Trust Framework.